Rhinogobius aporus

-Rhinogobius aporus is a species in the goby subfamily Gobionellinae endemic to China.
+Rhinogobius aporus is a species in the goby subfamily Gobionellinae.
+It is endemic to China.
 It was first described as Pseudorhinogobius aporus, but that genus has been brought into synonymy with Rhinogobius.

 Distribution and habitat

-The type locality of Rhinogobius aporus is a slow-flowing brooklet in the upper Ou River system in Jinyun County, Zhejiang, southeastern China.
-There are no published records from elsewhere.
+The type locality of Rhinogobius aporus is a slow-flowing brooklet in the upper Ou River system in Jinyun County, Zhejiang.
+It is now known from several rivers in southern Zhejiang and northern Fujian provinces, southeastern China.

 Description

 Rhinogobius aporus is a bottom-dwelling fish.
-Adult fish measure 2.5–3.5 cm SL.
+Adult fish measure 2.5-3.5 cm SL.
 Body is moderately elongated and gray brownish in colour, with 7–8 transverse bands above.
 Pelvic fins are united to form a round sucking disk.